 Recent data of cyber security facts have shown the extent of how much cybercrime is actually happening all the time across the world, where many forms of data are not thought about needing protection from hackers.
-However, this is what makes people and companies vulnerable to cybercrime.
+Unfortunately, people buy and use their technology thinking that the relevant cybersecurity features have already been implemented for them.
+But this is simply not the case.
+For example, if you use your mobile phone primarily for your work, you should take the time to see how something like the Microsoft Intune mobile security application can help to ensure that your mobile is safe from hackers and that you can go about your business without being concerned about a breach.
+Though this is something that could be beneficial, there are still many things that make people and companies vulnerable to cybercrime.
 Undersea data cables form an often overlooked and very under-rated part of data transmission worldwide.
 In fact, about four hundred cables carry close to 99% of trans-oceanic data, making them a critical resource for the economies of the world.
 These cables act as pillars to the digital age we live in today, and what makes the situation interesting, is that this worldwide infrastructure rests solely in the hands of private corporations.

 Today’s dynamic and complex geopolitical scenario make the safety and structural integrity of these cables a major security concern.
 Furthermore, it is no secret that data cables should only be fitted by professional data cable installers.
 However, negligible attention has been paid to the international legal framework in place to deal with damage or harm caused to these cables, which are the backbone of the world’s internet.